 The Nothing Factory reviewed

-Tom Brooke reports on a labour-relations drama with songs which has been doing the rounds of the festival circuit.
+Tom Brook reports on a labour-relations drama with songs which has been doing the rounds of the festival circuit.

 The Nothing Factory has been described as a neorealist musical.